RiTeK: A Dataset for Large Language Models Complex Reasoning over Textual Knowledge Graphs in Medicine: Related Work

 \section{Related Work}

 \textbf{Datasets of Question Answering over Document}.
 This area of research centers on extracting answers from document sources~\cite{rajpurkar2016squad,dunn2017searchqa,joshi2017triviaqa,trischler2016newsqa,welbl2018constructing,yang2018hotpotqa,jin2021disease,jin2019pubmedqa,hendrycks2020measuring}.
 For example, SQuAD~\cite{rajpurkar2016squad} assesses a model's ability to interpret and retrieve answers from a single document, focusing on comprehension within a defined context.
-PubMedQA~\cite{jin2019pubmedqa} focuses on understanding and reasoning within the context of complex biomedical scientific texts.
-MedQA-CS~\cite{yao2024medqa} aims at simulating authentic clinical scenarios encountered in the clinical examination tasks of medical education.
-However, unstructured QA datasets often fall short in providing the depth needed for complex relational reasoning to effectively tackle complex user inquiries.
+PubMedQA~\cite{jin2019pubmedqa} targets reasoning over complex biomedical literature.
+MedQA-CS~\cite{yao2024medqa} aims to simulate authentic medical examination scenarios in clinical education.
+However, existing unstructured QA datasets often lack the depth required for relational reasoning and failed to address complex user inquiries.
 In contrast, our research involves queries that demand more complex relational reasoning, challenging the model’s ability to navigate and utilize structured information effectively.

 \textbf{Datasets of Question Answering over Knowledge Graph}.
-The structure QA dataset challenges models to retrieve answers from the structured database, such as knowledge graph \cite{Zhang2017Variational,Yih2016The,gu2021beyond,bao2016constraint,trivedi2017lc}.
-For example, MetaQA~\cite{Zhang2017Variational} challenges models to generate the relational path with multi-hops.
+Structured QA datasets challenge models to retrieve answers from knowledge graphs, which serve as structured databases for factual reasoning \cite{Zhang2017Variational,Yih2016The,gu2021beyond,bao2016constraint,trivedi2017lc}.
+For instance, MetaQA~\cite{Zhang2017Variational} requires models to infer multi-hop relational paths across entities.
 To test the models’ abilities to decompose the constraint information in the queries, WebQuestionsSP~\cite{Yih2016The} is proposed.
 GrailQA~\cite{gu2021beyond} aims to facilitate the answering of more complex questions, as it allows queries to involve up to four relations and optionally includes functions such as counting, superlatives, and comparatives.
-However, these datasets primarily focus on relational information, the lack of textual information limits questions within predefined relationships and entities, which constrains the breadth of available information.
+However, these datasets primarily focus on relational information; the absence of textual context restricts query diversity and limits the semantic expressiveness of reasoning within predefined relationships and entities.